oracle/weblogic-kubernetes-operator/site/scaling.md

     Important notes about the configuration properties for the Script Action:

-    `Working Directory` and `Path to Script` configuration entries specify the volume mount path (`/shared`) to access the WebLogic domain home.
     The `scalingAction.sh` script requires access to the SSL certificate of the operator’s endpoint and this is provided through the environment variable `INTERNAL_OPERATOR_CERT`.
     The operator’s SSL certificate can be found in the `internalOperatorCert` entry of the operator’s ConfigMap `weblogic-operator-cm`: